-Building Speech and Quantifying Complexity: Interview and Giveaway!!
+Building Speech and Quantifying Complexity for Apraxia: Interview with creator Kathy J

 I’m so honored and excited to have Dr. Kathy Jakielski, Ph.D., CCC-SLP with me today!
 I met Dr. Jakielski at the CASANA Intensive Training Institute, as she was one of the instructors.